Check out this short video about how to choose a college major.

 Fast forward to today.
 The educational priorities of the American public have shifted.
 There are a lot of reasons for the shift.

-- The college has become so expensive–especially at Ivy League institutions–that families are more conscious of the “return on investment”: what will be the short and long-term economic payoff of earning this degree?
+- College has become so expensive–especially at selective institutions–that families are more conscious of the “return on investment or ROI”: what will be the short and long-term economic payoff of earning this degree?

 - A continuing national philosophy that is best expressed by the words of Calvin Coolidge: “The business of America is business.”